History of the National Hockey League on United States television: 1995–99 (Fox and ESPN)

 While ESPN regained the national hockey contract in 1992–93 (as previously mentioned), they were joined by the Fox network in 1994–95.
 Fox televised between five and eleven regionally distributed games on Saturday or Sunday afternoons during the regular season, where anywhere from three to six games ran concurrently.

 For Fox's coverage of the All-Star Game, Conference Finals, and Stanley Cup Finals, the games (which were national telecasts) were hosted from the arena.
 The 1996 and 1997 All-Star Games were televised in prime time.

 Fox had put much effort into trying to stimulate American interests in the game, but had achieved little success.
 One of their schemes was to make the hockey puck more visible by highlighting it on television with a blue comet, using FoxTrax.
 When a slapshot over 70 miles per hour was made, the puck would leave a red comet trail on the television.
 This idea was met with great derision in Canada, especially to diehard hockey fans, and also met with little success in the United States.

 The main broadcast team for Fox was Mike Emrick and John Davidson, while regionally distributed games were handled by a variety of announcers.
 In the first four years of the deal, James Brown and Dave Maloney hosted the show from the Fox studio in Los Angeles.
 In the final year, it was Suzy Kolber and Terry Crisp.

 Fox split coverage of the Stanley Cup Finals with ESPN.
 Game 1 of the 1995 Stanley Cup Finals was the first Finals game shown on network television since 1980 and the first in prime time since 1973.
 Games 1, 5, and 7 were usually scheduled to be televised by Fox; Games 2, 3, 4, and 6 by ESPN.
 However, from 1995 to 1998, the Finals were all four game sweeps; 1999 ended in six games.
 The consequence was that – except for 1995, when Fox did televise Game 4 – the decisive game was never on network television.
 Perhaps in recognition of this, Games 3–7 were always televised by ABC in the succeeding broadcast agreement between the NHL and ABC Sports/ESPN.

-The deal between Fox and the league ended when the NHL announced a new TV deal with ESPN that also called for ABC to become the new network TV partner.
+The deal between Fox and the league ended when the NHL announced a new television deal with ESPN that also called for ABC to become the new network television partner.
 Fox challenged that it had not been given a chance to match the network component of the deal, but ABC ultimately prevailed (perhaps barring a large NHL ratings increase).